 Don’t ignore IR35

 If you are caught by the IR35 rules, you will be significantly worse off financially as a result.
-If you are a limited company contractor, make use of a specialist IR35 contract review service before starting a new role, and take out IR35 insurance cover just in case.
-Both services are inexpensive, and could save you potential pain in the long run.
+If you are a limited company contractor, make use of a specialist IR35 contract review service before starting a new role, and IR35 insurance cover just in case.
+Both services are inexpensive and could save you potential pain in the long run.

 Despite occasional signs that successive Governments may overhaul the IR35 regime, the rules are very much in place, and contractors should not be complacent.